 Under the ERDPSA, Bahar Energy, through the operating company of the project, had a contractual obligation to increase the average daily production rate for the Bahar Project to 6,944 boe/d and to maintain that rate over a consecutive 90 days period (TPR1).
 On January 31, 2014, BEOC informed SOCAR that they had maintained an average rate of 7,081 boe/d for the previous 92 consecutive days meeting the TPR1 requirement in accordance with the ERDPSA.
-This production milestone has been acknowledged by SOCAR with official notice still pending that will trigger the \$2 million bonus obligation of BEL (\$667 thousand net to the Company).
 Meeting the TPR1 requirement secures for the Contractor Parties in the ERDPSA the rights under the ERDPSA to the full twenty-five (25) year development and production period.

 On April 17, 2014, BEOC informed SOCAR that TPR2, as required under the ERDPSA, was achieved on March 31, 2014.
-BEOC is awaiting acceptance from SOCAR that the TPR2 obligation has been met.
-Once accepted by SOCAR, SOA, with a 20% interest, will be obligated to pay its share of costs going forward in the next calendar quarter.
-SOA will also begin to repay the carry that has been in place since the beginning of the project from SOA's share of petroleum revenues attributable to cost recovery.
+TPR2 refers to Target Production Rate 2 whereby BEOC must maintain a daily production rate for 30 consecutive days equal to 2 times the average 2008 production rate, that target rate being 9,258 boe/d.
+With that obligation met, SOA, with a 20% interest in the Bahar project, is obligated to begin paying its share of costs going forward in the next calendar quarter.
+The repayment of Bahar Energy for the carry of SOA's share of expenditures since the effective date of the project will begin at the same time from SOA's share of petroleum revenues attributable to cost recovery.